TheOtherRolesAU/TheOtherRoles/README.md

 -----------------------

 **NOTE:**
-- The Modifier **Lover** can't be guessed, you'll have to guess the primary role of one of the Lovers, to kill both of them.
+- As in a kill, if your Lover gets guessed, you will die with them.

 ## Sunglasses